deepforest package#

 create_trainer(logger=None, callbacks=[], **kwargs)[source]#

-Create a pytorch lightning training by reading config files :param callbacks: a list of pytorch-lightning callback classes :type callbacks: list
+Create a pytorch lightning training by reading config files.

 evaluate(csv_file, root_dir, iou_threshold=None, savedir=None)[source]#

-• iou_threshold – float [0,1] intersection-over-union union between annotation and prediction to be scored true positive
+• iou_threshold – float [0,1] intersection-over-union threshold for true positive

-• savedir – optional path dir to save evaluation images
+• savedir – location to save images with bounding boxes

 load_dataset(csv_file, root_dir=None, augment=False, shuffle=True, batch_size=1, train=False)[source]#